ironhack-labs/unit-testing-guided-example/README.md

 ## Iteration 6 - Dividing

-In math, [we cannot divide a number by 0](https://en.wikipedia.org/wiki/Division_by_zero).
+In maths, [we cannot divide a number by 0](https://en.wikipedia.org/wiki/Division_by_zero).
 However, if you perform a division operation in JavaScript, the value returned is `Infinity`.

 JavaScript takes a relaxed approach on this topic, but we don't want to allow our `divide` function to make this mistake.
 As such, if the user calls the function `divide` and passes a `0` as the second argument, you should "throw" an error with the message "Cannot divide by 0".